dghubble/gologin/README.md

 ### State Parameters

-OAuth2 `StateHandler` implements OAuth 2 [RFC 6749](https://tools.ietf.org/html/rfc6749) 10.12 CSRF Protection using non-guessable values in short-lived cookies to ensure the user in the login phase and callback phase are the same.
+OAuth2 `StateHandler` implements OAuth 2 [RFC 6749](https://tools.ietf.org/html/rfc6749) 10.12 CSRF Protection using non-guessable values in short-lived HTTPS-only cookies to provide reasonable assurance the user in the login phase and callback phase are the same.
 If you wish to implement this differently, write a `ContextHandler` which sets a *state* in the ctx, which is expected by LoginHandler and CallbackHandler.

 You may use `oauth2.WithState(context.Context, state string)` for this. [docs](https://godoc.org/github.com/dghubble/gologin/oauth2#WithState)